bookofproofs/bookofproofs.github.io/_sources/history/19th-century/konig-denes.md

 **Dénes König** was a Hungarian mathematician who worked in graph theory.

 ### Mathematical Profile (Excerpt):
-* There were two boys in the family; Dénes had a brother György.
 * Dénes received an excellent education in Budapest, attending one of the best schools, a Gymnasium, in the city.
-* Of course, having an eminent mathematician as a father, Dénes was taught a lot of mathematics by his father, but he also had two excellent mathematics teachers at the Gymnasium, namely Manó Beke (1862-1946), who had studied under Felix Klein at Göttingen in 1892-93, and Miklós Szijártó, who had been a pupil of Lóránd Eötvös.
 * Dénes König had a most remarkable high school career for he achieved things that are basically unheard of for a school pupil.
 * He also pointed out that König included not only elementary problems but also included more advanced material.
 * Both Beke and Szijártó were strong advocates of reforming mathematical education and this book by König was clearly seen as part of that project.
 * Later in 1902, König entered the University of Budapest where he spent four semesters.
 * Kürschák's works are cited in two places in König's books on mathematical recreations published in 1902 and 1905.
-* After the award of his doctorate, König joined the staff of the Technische Hochschule in Budapest, where his father was professor.
 * Over the following years when he worked as a docent, König gave courses on Analysis Situs, Nomography, Real Numbers, Set Theory, Real Numbers and Functions, and Graph Theory.
 * From 1913-14 until 1927, in addition to teaching mathematics students, König also taught mathematics to students of Architecture and Chemical Engineering.
 * In the years 1918 and 1920 König published important books.